ese3500/final-project-prime-hydration/README.md

 7. Program different presets, where users can select which set of drinks the machine can make.

+8. Allow the user to create custom drink recipes with preset ingredients to be dispensed.

-8. Use a distance sensor to sense whether a cup has been placed in the correct position to allow liquid to flow.
+9. Use a distance sensor to sense whether a cup has been placed in the correct position to allow liquid to flow.

+10. Monitor the levels of each ingredient supply and alert the user when it is necessary to replace a certain liquid.

+11. Create a mobile interface to wirelessly control the device.

 ### 4. Software Requirements Specification (SRS)

 Formulate key software requirements here.

-1. Intuitive and simple user interface to select which drink to make.
+- Intuitive and simple user interface to select which drink to make.
+This portion of the software will store a "database" of drink recipes and a current selected recipe to make.
+It will also use the LCD graphics library from Lab 4 to render this interface onto the LCD screen.

-2. Program that will accurately control the dispensing of different liquids.
+- Program that will accurately control the dispensing of different liquids.
+This portion of the code will keep track of time in order to ensure accurate liquid measurements given known flow rate.

-3. Program that can handle ID scanning (or breathalyzer input).
+- Program that can handle ID scanning (or breathalyzer input).
+This portion of the code will read in an input.
+The ID scanner may require configuration with an external API while the breathalyzer will require the use of ADC.

 ### 5. Hardware Requirements Specification (HRS)

 Formulate key hardware requirements here.

-1. Modular liquid storage system.
-This is where the various ingredients are stored and should be easy for users to change/refill the contents.

-2. Mixing system.
-A clean and effective method for mixing the ingredients for a drink.

-3. Liquid dispensing system.
-An accurate and consistent system for dispensing the ingredients.
+- MCU: The ATmega328pb will control and coordinate the various components involved in our design.

+- Liquid Dispensing Mechanism: An accurate and consistent system for dispensing the ingredients.
+This will likely consist of a motor, or some sort of pump and tubing system that extracts liquids from upright bottles.
+This mechanism requires precise measurement and controlled flow rates to ensure accuracy of drink preparation.
+The liquid storage system should also be easy for users to change/refill the contents.

+- Mixing System: After ingredients are dispensed into the cup, they will be mixed using a motor.

+- User Interface: The LCD screen is the main component of the user interface.
+There will be a joystick or other input component for users to interact with the device to select and make drinks.

+- Sensors: Sensors and other inputs will detect various parameters such as cup placement, liquid levels, and user identification.

+- Exterior Design: The physical enclosure and materials for the design will house the wiring and components in a compact and aesthetic manner.

 ### 6. MVP Demo

 What do you expect to accomplish by the first milestone?

 We expect to have a machine that depending on user input, can dispense a subset of available liquids at variable and accurate amounts.
+The LCD screen will display a basic interface and be controlled by an input device such as a joystick.

 ### 7. Final Demo

 What do you expect to achieve by the final demonstration or after milestone 1?

 By the final demonstration, we expect our project to be able to create a drink with no manual input from the user other than their drink of choice.
-This means that the device will have a UI that the user can traverse using some form of input hardware.
+This means that the device will have a UI that the user can traverse using some form of input hardware, such as a joystick.
 Once the user has specified which drink they want, the device will then accurately dispense the ingredients for the specific drink into a cup and then mix it.

 ### 8. Methodology

 What is your approach to the problem?

+We plan to use a systematic and iterative approach to simultaneously develop both software and hardware components.

+1. Plan: We will begin by outlining the architecture of the system, including sourcing the appropriate hardware components, designing the user interface layout, and planning the software structure.

+2. Hardware Development: Beginning with selecting and sourcing the appropriate components, we will assemble and wire these components.
+Specific modules will include the interface (LCD screen, joystick), drink dispenser (motor), drink mixer (motor), etc.

+3. Software Development: Concurrently, we will develop the corresponding software required for controlling each aspect of the device.
+Specifically, we will write functions to manage user inputs, sensor readings, drink selection, liquid dispensing, mixign operations, etc.

+4. Iteration and Testing: Throughout the process of hardware and software development, we will test isolated modules to ensure correctness before integration.

 ### 9. Components

 What major components do you need and why?

+LCD Screen - The screen serves as the main user interface, displaying drink options and status updates.
+It provides visual feedback to users, allowing them to navigate through the drink selection process.

+Joystick (or other input device) - The joystick enables users to interact directly with the interface, selecting drinks and navigating menus.

+Motor - The motor will aid in dispensing and mixing liquids in order to maintain accurate control over the flow rate of ingredients.

+Photoresistor - The light sensor detects the presence of a cup in the designated position to prevent spills and inaccuracies.

+Ultrasonic Sensor - The distance sensor verifies the amount of liquid in the drink cup and ingredient source containers.

 ### 10. Evaluation